thoughtbot/superglue/docs/requests.md

     `application_visit.js`.
 If you need a global customization, e.g, progress bars, you can add them there.

-## Differences from UJS
+## Relationship to UJS

-The `visit` and `remote` thunks are functions that return promises, allowing for greater flexibility.
-Superglue UJS selectively exposes options of `visit` and `remote` for easy dev exp when using with forms and links.
+The `visit` and `remote` thunks are called by the UJS implementation.

-!!! hint
+Only `data-sg-remote` has a slightly modified behavior.
 Unlike `remote`, `data-sg-remote` does not derive the `pageKey`.
 Instead it saves or grafts all page responses to current page.